 Taiwan is an island nation of nearly 24 million people.
-It is bounded to the northeast by Japan, to the West by China and to the South by the Philippines.
+It is bounded to the northeast by Japan, the West by China, and the South by the Philippines.
 Taiwan currently does not belong to the United Nations and is the largest economy and most populous nation in the world not to belong to that global organization.

-Taiwan is a special place for a number of reasons.
-Every year, thousands of people troop to the island nation to have a feel and taste of what the people have to offer.
+Taiwan is a special place for many reasons.
+Thousands of people troop to the island nation every year to have a feel and taste of what the people have to offer.
 These are the eight amazing things I cannot stop talking about in Taiwan:

 Feasting in the streets is a major phenomenon in Taiwan.
-Known as Taiwan Xiaochi or ‘small eats’ your journey cannot be complete if you do not enjoy one of the tasty meals served on the streets of Taiwan.
-You can move from stall to stall to ensure that you get the best food at a moderate price and if nothing else, for the fun of adventure.
-Some meals sold on the streets are: iron eggs, seafood, stuffed meatballs, scalion pancake, pearl tea, shrimp monkeys, to mention just a few.
-If you love to explore Taiwan’s wide variety of street foods, you can visit Yongkang St, Ximending and Shilin night market.
+Known as Taiwan Xiaochi or ‘small eats,’ your journey cannot be complete if you do not enjoy one of the tasty meals served on the streets of Taiwan.
+You can move from stall to stall to ensure you get the best food at a moderate price and, if nothing else, for the fun of adventure.
+Some meals sold on the streets are iron eggs, seafood, stuffed meatballs, scallion pancakes, pearl tea, and shrimp monkeys, to mention just a few.
+If you love to explore Taiwan’s wide variety of street foods, you can visit Yongkang St, Ximending, and Shilin night market.

 Affordable Flights from Manila

 You can get some cheap fares for flights from Manila, Philippines, to Taipei, Taiwan.
 Flights are available for as low as $80 from Manila to Taipei, a journey that lasts for just over two hours.
 The good news is that the world’s famous low-cost airline, AirAsia, has launched flights from Manila and Cebu in the Philippines to Taipei.
 This guarantees cheap fares on the route every day of the week.